norm/media-tools/README.markdown

  1. clone the repo
  2. `./script/bootstrap` to install dependencies
- 3. `./script/test` to run the tests (optional, will download some video files from the internet)
+ 3. `./script/test` to run the tests — this step is optional, and will download some video files from the internet (even then, some tests will not run because they expect CD and DVD rips that you most likely won't have)
  4. `make install`